 Columbus, Ohio is a great city for young families because it has to cater to its own demographics!
 Those aged 25-34 make up 17% of the city’s population, so you know that where there are young couples, there are usually young children!

 Columbus boasts of its diverse neighborhoods, great festivals, and a love for the arts.
 However, concerts and festivals can end up costing a family a lot of money!
-I’ve compiled a list of 5 FREE things you can do to enjoy this city with your kids, without spending any of your hard-earned cash.
+I’ve compiled a list of 5 FREE things to enjoy Columbus, Ohio with your kids.
+No need to spend any of your hard-earned cash.

 #1 Take a Walk Through Historic German Village